 Readers would probably know by now that the ongoing NPC session’s agenda includes a new draft Decision on Establishing and Improving the Legal Systems and Implementation Mechanisms for Safeguarding National Security in the Hong Kong Special Administrative Region [关于建立健全香港特别行政区维护国家安全的法律制度和执行机制的决定].
 This new bill was reviewed once by the NPC Standing Committee (NPCSC) on May 18 and had been kept a secret until Thursday night.
 We have studied the draft Decision and its accompanying explanation, and now offer the following explainer in Q&A format, focusing on the Decision’s contents and the legal questions it raises.
-This explainer is subject to the usual caveat that there could be further changes to the bill before it is approved next Thursday.
 We may add new Q&As in the coming days.

 1. What is Article 23 and what are the key events leading up to this Decision?

 Article 23 refers to the article in the Hong Kong Basic Law—the city’s mini-constitution—that requires the Hong Kong government to proscribe certain acts deemed detrimental to national security.
 Article 23 reads in full: